zalando/restful-api-guidelines/http/Http.md

 ## {{ book.must }} Use 207 for Batch or Bulk Requests

 Some APIs are required to provide either *batch* or *bulk* requests using POST for performance reasons, i.e. for communication and processing efficiency.
 In this case services may be in need to signal multiple response codes for each part of an batch or bulk request.
-As HTTP does not provides proper guidance for handling batch an bulk requests and responses, we herewith define the following approach:
+As HTTP does not provide proper guidance for handling batch/bulk requests and responses, we herewith define the following approach:

 - A batch or bulk request **always** has to respond with HTTP status code **207**, unless it encounters a generic or unexpected failure before looking at individual parts.
 - A batch or bulk response with status code 207 **always** returns a multi-status object containing sufficient status and/or monitoring information for each part of the batch or bulk request.
-- A batch or bulk request may result in a status code 400/500, only iff the service encounters a failure before looking at individual parts or iff an unanticipated failure occurs.
+- A batch or bulk request may result in a status code 400/500, iff the service encounters a failure before looking at individual parts or iff an unanticipated failure occurs.

 The before rules apply *even in the case* that processing of all individual part *fail* or each part is executed *asynchronously*!
 They are intended to allow clients to act on batch and bulk responses by inspecting the individual results in a consistent way.